-Task How To How To To upload a file containing the Click Add File and navigate to the file.
+Task How To To upload a file containing the Click Add File and navigate to the file.
 The maximum sequence length is 2,000 residues per sequence.
-Multi-sequence FASTA files are imported as a batch, with each chain's sequence listed on a separate row of the table. light chain, heavy chain, or both in Job Name Residues Sequence FASTA format :Fab fragment 239 221 MDSQAQVLILLLLTSPIVKSFNRNEC EVQLVESGGGLVKSTKVDKKIEPRGP To change the information in any cell of the table Insert the cursor Insert the cursor and type over the existing text.
-To type or paste in the sequence chains provided, in FAS tooltip describing add the sequence Click the Enter button.
-Type or paste two valid amino acid sequences into the field provided, in FASTA format.
-If a yellow "error triangle" appears, hover over it to see a tooltip describing the issue (e.g., "sequence must be in FASTA format," etc.).
-Press OK to add the sequence to the job table.
-If you wish to enter additional sequences, check the Add another box before pressing OK .
+Multi-sequence FASTA files are imported as a batch, with each chain's sequence listed on a separate row of the table. light chain, heavy chain, or both in Job Name Residues Sequence FASTA format :Fab fragment 239 221 MDSQAQVLILLLLTSPIVKSFNRNEC EVQLVESGGGLVKSTKVDKKIEPRGP To change the information in any cell of the table Insert the cursor and type over the existing text.
+To type or paste in the sequence chains in the sequence tooltip describing the issue (e.g., "sequence must be in FASTA format," etc.).
+Pr